Aoun-Abu-Hassan/ShortifyAI/README.md

 1. **Email/Password Authentication**

 1. Users can sign up with their email and password
-2. Password reset functionality is available
+2. Password reset functionality is available (coming soon)
 3. Email verification is supported